schatzsr/dsg-stock/README.md

 # dsg-stock
 _A product of late-night curiosity._

-Small tool to query Dick's Sporting Goods' API based on a product's SKU.
+Small tool written in Python 3.7 to query Dick's Sporting Goods' API based on a product's SKU.

 Fitness equipment is scarce during the Covid pandemic.
 Products go out of stock quickly and DSG's store-search on their site isn't too great.